tatey/tatey.com/README.markdown

 # This is data for my blog

 It is automatically transformed by [Jekyll](http://github.com/mojombo/jekyll) into a static site.
+You can visit the live site at [http://tatey.com](http://tatey.com).

-# Licence
+## Licence and copyright

-Following directories and their contents are Copyright Tate Johnson.
+Following files, directories and their contents are Copyright Tate Johnson.
 You may not reuse anything therein without my permission:

+* _layouts/tatey.com.psd
+* about.html
 * images/
-* _layouts/tatey.com.psd

 Following direcotires and their contents are licenced under the [Creative Commons Attribution-Noncommercial-No Derivative Works 2.5 Australia](http://creativecommons.org/licenses/by-nc-nd/2.5/au/):

 * _posts/

-All other directories and files are licenced under the [MIT](http://www.opensource.org/licenses/mit-license.php).
+All other files and directories are licenced under the [MIT](http://www.opensource.org/licenses/mit-license.php).